 Who Offers Round-The-World Tickets and For How Much?

 Round-the-World tickets are offered through frequent flyer programs at some airlines.
-For those with transferable travel rewards from credit cards like the Gold Card or Platinum Card from American Express, Citi ThankYou Premiere, or Chase Sapphire, have several options to book a round-the-world ticket.
+For those with transferable travel rewards from credit cards like The Gold Card or Platinum Card from American Express, Citi ThankYou Premiere, or Chase Sapphire Preferred, have several options to book a round-the-world ticket.

 Points earned through hotel programs like Marriott Rewards and Starwood Preferred Guest can also be transferred to many of these frequent flyer programs.

 The table below summarizes programs that still offer RTW redemptions.
 To illuminate the potential savings, the table compares a business class round-the-world fare with the price for the same itinerary, booked in separate legs.
 Our pretend journey takes us from Los Angeles to Paris, Johannesburg, Sydney and Tokyo.

 The value is there for economy travelers, also.
 In some, but not all cases, long trips can be significantly more economical when booked as a round-the-world ticket.

 When Does it Make Sense to Book Round-The-World Tickets?

 All round-the-world tickets allow a specified number of stops.
 Some also allow ground transfers between flights, usually within the same country or region.
 Taking advantage of ground transfer rules, a passenger can arrive in London, travel by train to Paris and continue onward from Charles De Gaulle airport.

 - Travel can only be done in one direction (east or west) and must cross both the Atlantic and Pacific oceans.